 CONSISTENCY simply means:

-Establish structures that add stability and a sense of security to their routines.
-Your daily routine might include having breakfast together, after-school cookies, helping with dinner, doing homework, regular bedtime with stories and hugs.
+Routines: Establish routines that add stability and a sense of security to their lives.
+Your daily routine might include having breakfast together, after-school cookies, helping with dinner, doing homework, teeth cleaning and regular bedtime with stories and hugs.

-Get them (and you) to school, church and other appointments on time, which teaches time management without lecturing.
+Timeliness: Get them (and you) to school, church, work, and other appointments on time, which teaches time management without lecturing.